bgoncharuck/bbia/README.md

 BBIA is a try to create fast and language independent algorithm which can save Nbit integer.

+Also BBIA can be considered as canonical and shifted numeric system of integer values with additional sign save [pure, positional, with direct presentation of forms and natural weight order]

+Decimal Binary Code == "8,4,2,1"
+min == 0000..0 [Nbit] max == 1111..1 [Nbit] => min == 0 max == -1
+(for any signed integer datatype used as level)

 ## Releases
 First release will be in 24 january of 2019